lenon/vimfiles/README.md

 | [commentary.vim][8] | Comment code.                                     |
 | [Syntastic][9]      | Syntax checking.                                  |

-## iTerm

-The color scheme in use is Base16 Monokai.
-If you want to use vim on terminal, install the following color preset:

-[base16-monokai.dark.itermcolors][10]

-There are more instructions on [Base16's repository][11].

 ## Instalation

 Clone this repository into your home directory: